FBI disguised its intentions in candidate Trump ‘briefing,’ declassified documents show

 The FBI bought its Russia probe directly to candidate Donald Trump in August 2016, disguising its intentions as a routine counterintelligence briefing on spy threats, newly declassified documents show.

 The written outline for the Aug.
 17, 2016, briefing by FBI agent Joe Pientka and his final report, were both titled “Crossfire Hurricane,” according to the papers declassified Thursday by Director of National Intelligence John Ratcliffe.
+The Washington Times obtained the documents.

 The FBI’s Crossfire Hurricane probe was opened July 31, and Trump associates were picked for targeting days before Mr. Trump arrived at the bureau’s New York field office.
 He was accompanied by former New Jersey Gov. Chris Christie and retired Army Lt.
 Gen. Michael Flynn, whom the FBI had selected for targeting the previous day.